-The Company issued 8,900 and 39,722 additional shares in 2016 and 2017, respectively, as a result of restricted stock issuances and stock option exercises.
+The Company issued 39,722 and 34,561 additional shares in 2017 and 2018, respectively, as a result of restricted stock issuances and stock option exercises.
 In addition, the Company repurchased 1,871 shares of unvested restricted stock in 2017.
-At December 31, 2017, the Company had 18,534,728 shares outstanding of which 488 represented unvested restricted stock.
+There were 18,534,240 and 18,569,289 shares outstanding at December 31, 2017 and 2018, respectively.
 Voting, dividend and liquidation rights of the holders of the common stock are subject to the Company's articles of incorporation, corporate bylaws and underlying shareholder agreements.